rootisgod/MultiManage/README.md

 ## Documentation

+### Requirements

+Tested on Windows, Mac (only Apple Silicon) and Linux with Gnome, KDE and XFCE4.
+If multipass can run at the command line you should be good.

 ### Goals

 This GUI is intended to try and make managing your instances that bit easier.
 Experience with the command line multipass utility is helpful, but not required.